lambdaclass/concrete/ROADMAP.md

    can carry one, a `concrete run --trace` mode, stable runtime-failure reports, and debug builds tuned for inspectability.
 This is real usability work best scoped AFTER #35 tells us which traps actually hurt in a real workload — file now, prioritize by evidence.

+   Deliverable: a runtime-failure record with trap kind, source span when available, function, operation, target profile, and replay command.
+   Acceptance gate: one bounds trap, one arithmetic trap, one OOM/fatal fixture if available, and one trace-mode run must produce stable human and JSON output.
 Lowest-urgency of these four; pull it forward only if the validation project makes trap opacity painful.

 13v. **Build-output convention (repo hygiene, found by #35, 2026-07-07).**
    `concrete build` emits an extensionless binary into the project root named